inmydata/OpenEdgeAgentMCP/readme.md

 - `INMYDATA_CALENDAR` - Your calendar name
 - `INMYDATA_USER` (optional) - User for chart events (default: mcp-agent)
 - `INMYDATA_SESSION_ID` (optional) - Session ID for chart events (default: mcp-session)
+- `MCP_DUCKDB_LOCATION` - Location to use for the DuckDB database
+- `MCP_DEBUG` - For local use only.
+0 (default) has no effect.
+1 enables debugging to be connected from Visual Studio Code

 ### Remote Server Additional Configuration